We Remember the Munich 11

 By: Linnea Crowther

-Forty years ago in Munich, an Olympiad intended to be as exciting and fun as this year's London Games ended in tragedy when members of the Israeli Olympic team were kidnapped, held hostage and then killed.
+In the summer of 1972, athletes and coaches from around the world gathered in Munich, West Germany, for the Games of the XX Olympiad.
+The joy and excitement of the Munich Olympics came to an end when members of the Israeli Olympic team were kidnapped, held hostage, and then killed.
 It was without a doubt the most terrible moment in modern Olympic history.

 The names of the eleven athletes and coaches murdered in Munich should never be forgotten.

 David Berger, 28, was an NCAA champion weightlifter and gold medalist at the U.S. Junior National Weightlifting competition.
 A native of Cleveland, Ohio, Berger was an honor student at Tulane University and then earned his MBA and JD from Columbia University before immigrating to Tel Aviv to open a law office.

 Ze'ev Friedman, 28, a native of Poland whose parents fled the Nazi regime for Siberia, began his athletic career as a gymnast before switching to weightlifting.
 He settled in Israel as a teen and became a physical education teacher and an Israeli champion lifter.
 His 12th place finish in Munich was one of the best Olympic performances by an Israeli athlete up to that time.

 Yossef Gutfreund, 40, was a wrestling referee who was participating in his third Olympics.
 A native of Romania, he attended medical school and intended to become a veterinarian, but eventually took up wrestling.

 Eliezer Halfin, 24, was a Latvian-born wrestler whose father was a Holocaust survivor.
 Halfin had completed his military service just before the Olympics and was excited about the 1972 games – but thought his best chance to medal would be four years later in Montreal.